-- A cluster will be launched on AWS preconfigured with Spark, IPython and some handy data analysis libraries like pandas and matplotlib.
+- A cluster will be launched on AWS pre-configured with Spark, Jupyter

-Once the cluster is ready, you can tunnel IPython through SSH by following the instructions on the dashboard.
+Once the cluster is ready, you can tunnel Jupyter through SSH by following the instructions on the dashboard.
 For example:

 ssh -i ~/.ssh/id_rsa -L 8888:localhost:8888 firstname.lastname@example.org

-Finally, you can launch IPython in Firefox by visiting http://localhost:8888.
+Finally, you can launch Jupyter in Firefox by visiting http://localhost:8888.